Silver418/GridLayoutPlanner/README.txt

 v0.14
 App wrapper now expands its height & width to fit large grids.
 (Which will be visible when custom grid sizes are possible.)

+v0.15
+Able to resize grid to a custom size.
+This currently destroys all furniture & terrain on the grid, including furniture/terrain within the bounds of the new grid size.